-- Increased emphasis on enhancing professional practice identified by Charlotte Danielson. - Use of the Middle School Concept allows for daily collaboration between staff members for student and curriculum issues. - Address RTI (Response to Intervention) responsibilities through grade level teams - Provide targeted study halls for specific academic support to help students. - Continue implementation of PBIS to support character education and an anti-bullying program through the use of Second Step Curriculum for all grades. - Provide professional development activities focusing on identified areas of weakness. - Continue emphasis on improving differentiation, data driven instruction, higher order thinking, and student engagement utilizing MAP Assessment data. - Provide Teacher Academy training (best teaching practices) to all Middle school staff - Provide family and student access to student grades, assignments, discipline, lunch account and attendance through Skyward internet access. - Communication through Connect-Ed, to provide information to members of the community in a timely manner. - Encouraged a positive and supportive environment for staff and faculty, emphasizing continued flexibility, collaboration, communication. - Provided increased technology in the classroom, 1:1 Chromebooks for all students, 21st Century classrooms in the 8th grade, SMART Boards, document cameras, computer tablets, e-readers at each grade level, and video cameras.
+- Increased emphasis on enhancing professional practice identified by Charlotte Danielson. - Use of the Middle School Concept allows for daily collaboration between staff members for student and curriculum issues. - Address RTI (Response to Intervention) responsibilities through grade level teams and RtI coordinator. - Provide targeted study halls for specific academic support to help students. - Continue implementation of PBIS to support character education and an anti-bullying program through the use of Second Step Curriculum for all grades. - Provide professional development activities focusing on identified areas of weakness. - Continue emphasis on improving differentiation, data driven instruction, higher order thinking, and student engagement utilizing MAP Assessment data. - Provide family and student access to student grades, assignments, discipline, lunch account and attendance through Skyward internet access. - School and/or District Wide communication through Connect-Ed, to provide information to members of the community in a timely manner.

-- Increased education levels of teachers: 46% of full-time faculty members have a Master's Degree. - The local FOCC provides supports at all grade levels. - Involves the community through: Annual Glow Run, Veterans Day Assembly, Angel Tree Program, and programs with the local nursing home.
+- Encouraged a positive and supportive environment for staff and faculty, emphasizing continued flexibility, collaboration, and communication. - Provided increased technology in the classroom, 1:1 Chromebooks for all students, 21st Century classrooms in the 8th grade, SMART Boards, Prowise digital touchscreens, document cameras, computer tablets, e-readers at each grade level, and video cameras. - The local FOCC provides support at all grade levels. - Involves the community through: Annual Glow Run, Veterans Day Assembly, Angel Tree Program, and programs with the local nursing home. - Current 8th grade class Meets and Exceeds on state issued standardized scores increased from 3% in math as sixth graders to 16% in seventh grade.
+In reading the same scores were 16% in sixth grade to 34% in seventh.